-- 1. Do not place trash outside your residence or anywhere in the community other than the designated community dumpsters or trash bins.
-Trash should remain in your residence or be taken immediately to the dumpster or trash bin.
-Trash must be placed inside the dumpster or trash bin and not left beside it. - 2.
+- I. Do not place trash outside your residence or anywhere in the community other than the designated community dumpsters.
+Trash should remain in your residence or be taken immediately to the dumpster.
+Trash must be placed inside the dumpster and not left beside it. - 2.
 Bikes may be kept only in a bike rack or inside your residence.
 They may not be attached to the railings or stairs. - 3.
 Do not store barbecues and supplies outside your residence.
 Community barbecues are available for resident use, and personal barbecues and supplies may not be stored outside.
 Also, propane may not be stored inside of your residence as this is a fire hazard. - 4.
-Personal Items such as shoes, clothes, or cleaning supplies cannot be kept outside your residence.
-Wet items (clothes, mops, etc) can dry in your bathroom and shoes can be placed on a rack inside your residence. - 5.
+Personal items such as shoes, clothes, or cleaning supplies cannot be kept outside your residence.
+Wet items (clothes, mops, etc.) can dry in your bathroom and shoes can be placed on a rack inside your residence. - 5.
 Do not place seating outside your residence.
-Only seating placed and provided by the University may be kept outside the residence. - 6.
-Do not feed or care for animals outside your residence.
+Only seating placed and provided by the University may be kept outside the residence.

+- 6. Do not feed or care for animals outside your residence.
 Animals need responsible owners for proper care.
 Encouraging stray animals also invites fleas and other pests into the community.
-In addition, strays frequently create noise disturbances as they cry for food and attention.

-- 7. Window coverings may only show white to the outside.
+In addition, strays frequently create noise disturbances as they cry for food and attention. - 7.
+Window coverings may only show white to the outside.
 All residences are furnished with blinds.
 Applying aluminum foil, screening films, or paper to windows is not allowed. - 8.
 Remove all personal items from laundry facilities.
 Any personal items that remain in the laundry facility unattended will be considered abandoned and removed at the owner's expense. - 9.
 Properly dispose of mail.
-Unwanted mail should be placed in a nearby recycling can or taken to your residence.
+Unwanted mail addressed to you should be placed in a nearby recycling can or taken to your residence.
+If you receive mail that does not belong to you please write "Return to Sender" and place it in the outgoing mail slot.
 The recycling cans by the mailboxes are only for paper. - 10.
 Residents are prohibited from throwing food items at each other in public areas, including the clubhouses, pool decks, and parking lots.
 Residents found throwing food items will be assessed a minimum \$50 charge.

 The University may remove and dispose of any item that may create an unsafe condition or is unsightly in the sole judgment of the Department of Apartment and Residence Life.
 Apartment Life staff conduct outdoor aesthetic checks for all apartments on a continuous basis.
 If a residence has a violation, notification is left indicating the date of the occurrence and concerns noted.
-Residents found in violation of the trash and common area expectations will be charged \$50.00 per incident and will be entered into the student conduct process.
+Residents found in violation of the trash and common area expectations will be charged \$50.00 per incident and will be entered into the Student Conduct process.

 Record of these violations will be maintained in the Apartment and Residence Life office.
-If a resident wishes to contest the evaluation of their exterior aesthetics or any violations they may submit a written appeal to their Residence Director within 24 hours of receiving notice.
+If a resident wishes to contest the evaluation of their exterior aesthetics or any violations, they may submit a written appeal to their Residence Director within 24 hours of receiving notice.